 In 2018 our Plum Sorbet was one of three finalists in the 2018 Taste of the West Awards, and we won an amazing eight awards including four golds.
 We also won 8 stars from Great Taste including three 2 star awards for our Pear Sorbet, Plum Sorbet and Peanut Choc Gelato.
 Annie was shortlisted for the 2018 Great British Entrepreneur of the Year.

-2019 has begun well with an awesome 6 Gold Awards and 1 Silver from Taste of the West.
+In 2019 we received an awesome 6 Gold Awards and 1 Silver from Taste of the West.
+We were finalist in the Taste of the West awards again.

 Gelato is not simply the Italian name for ice cream.